DNA-PROTEIN CROSSLINKS

 DNA-protein complexes in which the DNA component has been modified to contain 5-halogenated uracils or cytosines have also been studied using laser crosslinking-mass spectrometric approaches.
 For example, it has been shown that tryptophans 54 and 88 in the sequence of the E. coli single-stranded DNA binding protein can be bound to a DNA oligomer in which thymines are replaced with 5-iodouracil moieties (Steen et al., 2001).
 Nucleic acid-protein complexes, in which thymine has been replaced with 5-bromouracil or cytosine with 5-iodocytosine, have also found use in photochemical experiments designed to study contact regions in these complexes.
 [For reviews, see Meisenheimer and Koch, 1997; Steen and Jensen, 2002]

-Biological Importance of DNA-Protein Crosslinks
+Biological Importance and Repair of DNA-Protein Crosslinks

 Since the crosslinking of DNA and protein by UV radiation is many times more sensitive analytically than is thymine dimer formation, it was suggested that DNA-protein crosslinks may play a significant role in the inactivation of bacteria by UV radiation (Smith, 1962).